List of Star Wars theme parks attractions: Star Tours – The Adventures Continue (2011–present)

-Star Wars: Hyperspace Mountain (2015–)
+Star Wars: Hyperspace Mountain (2015–present)

-Star Wars Launch Bay (2015–)
+Star Wars Launch Bay (2015–present)

 On November 16, 2015, Star Wars Launch Bay opened at Disneyland.
 An interactive walkthrough attraction featuring exhibits and meet-and-greets.
 The attraction later opened at other Disney locations - on December 4, 2015, at Disney's Hollywood Studios and on June 16, 2016, in Shanghai Disneyland Park.

-Jedi Training: Trials of the Temple (2015–)
+Jedi Training: Trials of the Temple (2015–present)

 On December 1, 2015, Jedi Training: Trials of the Temple opened at Disney's Hollywood Studios, and was a successor attraction to Jedi Training Academy, a live show guest experience based on the Jedi teachings found in the Star Wars series with new characters from Star Wars: Rebels.
 The attraction later opened at other Disney locations - on December 8, 2015, at Disneyland, on July 11, 2015, at Disneyland Park Paris and on June 25, 2016, at Hong Kong Disneyland, as part of its 10th anniversary celebration.
 It's located next to Star Tours–The Adventures Continue in the Echo Lake area at Disney's Hollywood Studios, at the Tomorrowland Terrace in Disneyland, inside Videopolis in Discoveryland at Disneyland Park Paris and at the original UFO Zone area in Hong Kong Disneyland.

 A group of children goes through the training with the Jedi master (Vanzell Mar-Klar) and a Jedi Apprentice (Nedriss Narr).
 Then, the group uses the force to open the doors to the Temple.
 Darth Vader comes out, followed by The Seventh Sister.
 Each trainee on the upper platform fights Vader, while each trainee on the lower platform fights The Seventh Sister from Star Wars: Rebels.
 After each trainee has faced off with a villain, Vader and The Seventh Sister turn to leave.
 Right before they would go through the doors, they turn around to seemingly fight again.
 The Jedi Master then leads the trainees in using the Force to push The Seventh Sister and Vader back into the Temple.

 Darth Maul then comes out of the Temple and begins a fight with the Jedi Apprentice.
 Yoda then speaks to the Apprentice, who had previously been trying to stay out of the fight.
 The Apprentice then battles and defeats Maul.
 Right before killing Maul, the trainees tell the Apprentice to stop.
 The Apprentice lets Maul live, and Maul goes back into the Temple.
 Maul comes back out and the trainees once again use the Force and push Maul back into the Temple.
 Trainees then return the training lightsabers and robe and are given a diploma for their participation.

 On February 21, 2016, Kylo Ren replaced Darth Maul at Disney's Hollywood Studios and on March 5, 2016, at Disneyland.